Patrick Kavanagh: Writing career

 Kavanagh's first published work appeared in 1928 in the Dundalk Democrat and the Irish Independent.
 Kavanagh had encountered a copy of the Irish Statesman, edited by George William Russell, who published under the pen name AE and was a leader of the Irish Literary Revival.
-Russell at first rejected Kavanagh's work but encouraged him to keep submitting, and he went on to publish verse by Kavanagh in 1929 and 1930.
+Russell at first rejected Kavanagh's work but encouraged him to keep submitting, and he went on to publish verses by Kavanagh in 1929 and 1930.
 This inspired the farmer to leave home and attempt to further his aspirations.
 In 1931, he walked 80 miles (abt.
 129 kilometres) to meet Russell in Dublin, where Kavanagh's brother was a teacher.
 Russell gave Kavanagh books, among them works by Fyodor Dostoyevsky, Victor Hugo, Walt Whitman, Ralph Waldo Emerson and Robert Browning, and became Kavanagh's literary adviser.
 Kavanagh joined Dundalk Library and the first book he borrowed was The Waste Land by T. S. Eliot.

 Kavanagh's first collection, Ploughman and Other Poems, was published in 1936.
 It is notable for its realistic portrayal of Irish country life, free of the romantic sentiment often seen at the time in rural poems, a trait he abhorred.
 Published by Macmillan in its series on new poets, the book expressed a commitment to colloquial speech and the unvarnished lives of real people, which made him unpopular with the literary establishment.
 Two years after his first collection was published he had yet to make a significant impression.
 The Times Literary Supplement described him as "a young Irish poet of promise rather than of achievement," and The Spectator commented that, "like other poets admired by A.E., he writes much better prose than poetry.
 Mr Kavanagh's lyrics are for the most part slight and conventional, easily enjoyed but almost as easily forgotten."

 In 1938 Kavanagh went to London.
 He remained there for about five months.
 The Green Fool, a loosely autobiographical novel, was published in 1938 and Kavanagh was accused of libel.
 Oliver St. John Gogarty sued Kavanagh for his description of his first visit to Gogarty's home: "I mistook Gogarty's white-robed maid for his wife or his mistress; I expected every poet to have a spare wife."
 Gogarty, who had taken offence at the close coupling of the words "wife" and "mistress", was awarded £100 in damages.
 The book, which recounted Kavanagh's rural childhood and his attempts to become a writer, received international recognition and good reviews.
 However, it was also claimed to be somewhat 'anti-Catholic' in tone, to which Kavanagh reacted by demanding that the work be prominently displayed in Dublin bookshop windows.